emacsmirror/didyoumean/README.md

 ## Customize

-- `didyoumean-ignored-extensions`: List of suffixes that will not be suggested.
+- `didyoumean-ignored-suffixes`: List of suffixes that will not be suggested.
 - `didyoumean-custom-ignore-function`: Custom predicate to not suggest some files.

 ## License